 Springs and seeps are groundwater discharge features that are common in the Western United States.
 Springs/seeps are of various sizes, may have a single or multiple discharge points, and the spatial extent of the associated wetland area can vary considerably.
 Some springs/seeps can support broad wetlands and may have vegetated drainageways or spring brooks that extend tens or even hundreds of meters below the discharge point(s).
 Some large springs form large stream systems, while small seeps may only surface for a meter or two from the discharge point and support very small wetland areas.
 One of the most common types of alterations are spring/seep developments where groundwater discharge is collected and diverted from the source.
-The primary purpose for most of these developments, " "range improvements," or "spring improvements."
+The primary purpose for most of these developments is to provide water for livestock, and they are commonly referred to as "water developments," "range improvements," or "spring improvements."